HBS 2+2 Deferred MBA Essay Prompts & Tips (2025-26)

 HBS values applicants who demonstrate a keen sense of self-awareness and personal development.
 Your essays should reflect your journey, how you've evolved, and what you've learned from your experiences.

-• Example: If you led a project that faced significant challenges, don't just focus on the success.
+• Example: If you led a project that faced significant challenges, don't just focus on the success (or the challenges!).
 Highlight what you learned about leadership, teamwork, and your own strengths and weaknesses.

 2. Articulate Clear Career Goals and Vision